Philadelphia Product Liability Attorney Serving Clients in Pennsylvania

 While two years might seem like a significant amount of time, it is important for injured parties to know that the sooner you speak with our product liability lawyers Philadelphia about your claim, the quicker you may be eligible to receive compensation.

 What happens if a plaintiff is partially to blame for her own injuries?
 For example, what if a plaintiff suffers an injury because of a defective medical device but waits to see a doctor and ends up with more severe injuries as a result of her delayed treatment?

 What about a case in which a plaintiff misused a product and got hurt, but the product also had a design defect?
 These questions raises the issue of comparative negligence.

 Under Pennsylvania’s comparative negligence law (42 Pa.
 Consol.
 Stat. § 7102), a plaintiff is still permitted to recover damages as long as she is not more responsible than the defendants.
 In other words, as long as the plaintiff is not 51 percent or more liable, she can recover.

 However, her damages award will be reduced by her percentage of fault.

 Comparative negligence is a defense raised by the defendant to avoid being responsible for all damages.
 It is important to understand that comparative negligence is only permitted as a defense in Pennsylvania product liability cases where the question of causation is at issue.

 Discuss Your Case with a Philadelphia Product Liability Attorney

 Were you injured by a defective or dangerous product?
 You may be eligible to file a product liability claim.
 An experienced Philadelphia product liability attorney can speak with you today about your case.
-Contact PhillyLaw LLC to learn more about the services we provide to injured plaintiffs in Pennsylvania.
+Contact PhillyLaw to learn more about the services we provide to injured plaintiffs in Pennsylvania.